ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 Also, the same application usually needs to access the same data on behalf of different types of users with different levels of access.

-**Most organizations have fairly complex architectures.** In most systems, the access level and operations allowed are never simple enough to be able to express them as an Access Control List, but are highly dependent on business rules and processes, the state of the system, etc.
+**Most organizations have fairly complex architectures.** In most systems, the access level and operations allowed are never simple enough to be able to express them as an Access Control List.
+They are highly dependent on business rules and processes, the state of the system, etc.

 **How can authorization levels efficiently handle complex systems?**  By customizing access via client certificates.
 For example, an employee may request a vacation day, but the employee